JoyousJoy1121/CYPLAN255Project_Joy/README.md

 | Non-Metro Area |              80.5085 |                  19.4915 |

 ![Internet Access Rate by Metro](USCon_Internet_access_by_metro.png)

+The graph and accompanying table present data on internet access rates among older adults, distinguishing between those living in metropolitan (Metro Area) and non-metropolitan (Non-Metro Area) regions.
+The visualization clearly shows that internet connectivity is higher in metropolitan areas, with approximately 88.8% of households connected, compared to 80.5% in non-metropolitan areas.
+This indicates a significant digital divide based on geographic location.
+The data reveals that non-metropolitan areas face a greater challenge in internet accessibility, with nearly 19.5% of households lacking internet access, compared to about 11.2% in metropolitan areas.
+This disparity highlights the need for targeted efforts to improve internet infrastructure and accessibility in rural and non-metropolitan areas, ensuring that all older adults, regardless of their geographical location, have equal opportunities to access digital resources and services.

 #### 3.3 Internet Access Rates Among Older Adults with different eductaion level
 | educ5                                           |   Internet Household |   Non-internet household |